 Immediate availability – Customers can access the money immediately once it is received by the bank.

-Security – ACH debit payments are processed via secure electronic funds transfer with minimal risk of outside interference.
+Security – ACH debit payments are processed via secure electronic funds transfer (EFT) with minimal risk of outside interference.

 Less chargeback risk – ACH debit payments are not subject to chargebacks if a customer claims any problem with their purchase.
 Unlike with credit cards, the banks will not honor any request to charge back the transfer of funds for any reasons other than fraud or system failure.